-UoWM academic and research staff are key players both for University functions and its relationship with Greek and international scientific communities, by catering for education and research to the benefit of science and society.
-UoWM's academia is the key component of the scientific human resources of the entire region of Western Macedonia.
-Research activities keep them actively engaged in solving important local problems and contributing to international scientific outcomes, thereby having a crucial role in the overall effort to generate new knowledge.
-The University, according to its varying expertise and capacities, is partner in international research programmes, publications and scientific reviews of publications, and organises conferences and a variety of academic events to promote science.
-However, despite their benchmark research output and impact, the current fairly small number of academic staff members has been the Achilles' heel of the University.
+UoWM academic and research staff are key players both for University functions and its relationship with Greek and international scientific communities, and cater for education and research to the benefit of science and society.
+UoWM's academia is a major component of the scientific human resources in Western Macedonia.
+They are actively engaged in solving important local problems and contributing to international scientific outcomes, thereby having a crucial role in the overall effort to generate new knowledge.
+The University, according to its varying expertise and capacities, is partner in international research programmes, publications, and scientific reviews, and organises conferences and a variety of academic and scientific events.
+However, the small number of current academic staff has remained UoWM's Achilles' heel, despite their outstanding research output and impact.